Skip to content

 What if the other parent lives in another state?

 DCS can work with another state when needed.
-The case may take longer because the other state may have its own process and timelines.
+The case may take longer because the other state may have its own process, court system, and timelines.

 Can I stop support if the child now lives with me?